Exanimus/bb2draft/VERCEL_DEPLOYMENT.md

 ## Troubleshooting

-### Build fails with "Cannot find module convex/_generated"
+### Build fails

-- Make sure `CONVEX_DEPLOY_KEY` is set
-- Check that the deploy key is valid (not expired)
-- Verify the key is for **Production** deployment
+- Verify `convex/_generated` folder is committed to git
+- Check that `npm run build` works locally
+- Look at Vercel build logs for specific errors

 ### Frontend can't connect to Convex

-- Check `VITE_CONVEX_URL` is set correctly
+- Check `VITE_CONVEX_URL` is set correctly in Vercel
 - Verify your Vercel domain is in Convex URL allowlist
 - Check browser console for CORS errors

-### "Unauthorized" errors

-- Regenerate your deploy key in Convex dashboard
-- Update `CONVEX_DEPLOY_KEY` in Vercel
-- Redeploy

-## Deploy Key Security

-⚠️ **Important:** Never commit your deploy key to Git!

-- It's automatically ignored in `.env.local`
-- Only add it to Vercel environment variables
-- Rotate it if accidentally exposed
+- Make sure you added both production and preview URLs to Convex

+### Room codes not working

+- Verify `VITE_CONVEX_URL` environment variable is set
+- Check that Convex backend is running (visit dashboard)
+- Try creating a new room to test

 ## Redeploying